-That makes it a great blank canvas for other colours, and it’s used on Packhelp’s Eco Colour Mailer Boxes
+That makes it a great blank canvas for other colours, whenever there's a need for a custom printed box.
+This type of paper is used on Packhelp’s Eco Colour Mailer Boxes.

 See the role that white kraft boxes play for the German Fashion brand, Hien Le

-But kraft paper can be covered in any colour.
+But kraft can be covered in any colour.

 Below you can see how Demagica has used completely black kraft mailer boxes and negative space to create an eye-catching design:

-Here are the types of material that are used in both Coated Unbleached and Coated kraft paper:
+Here are the types of material that are used in both Coated Unbleached and Coated paper:

 Virgin kraft paper